Skip to main content

 Proficiency exam: The examination is intended to measure a body of knowledge that candidates have acquired through prior learning experiences.
 Self-Study Format: Students are expected to master recommended readings and study guide materials.
 The course focuses on current approaches to using play in classroom and explores ways in which play can be supported by teachers.
 Students are expected to make connections between theory and classroom practice.
 Beyond the expectation that students will have thorough knowledge of this topic which must be displayed via a broad range of questions, they must present ideas in an organized and sophisticated manner through two short essay responses and one extensive essay.

-In the upper division baccalaureate degree category, 3 semester hours in Early Childhood Education or Elementary Education (12/10) (6/16 revalidation).
+In the upper division baccalaureate degree category, 3 semester hours in Early Childhood Education, Elementary Education, Child Development, Play Therapy, or Special Education (12/10) (6/16 revalidation) (7/21 revalidation).